Insurance contracts may also contain embedded derivatives. As discussed in IG 2.4.5

 However, the answer would change if the payment feature was indexed to industry loss experience.
-Then the payment feature would not be contingent on insurable losses of the issuer so would not be clearly and closely related.
-Therefore, it would not qualify for the ASC 815-10-15-52
+The payment feature is not clearly and closely related and since the payment feature would not be contingent on insurable losses of the issuer, it would not qualify for the ASC 815-10-15-52

 scope exception.
 As a result, the embedded derivative must be separated from the host contract if the other criteria of ASC 815-15-25-1

 Does a modified coinsurance arrangement in which the terms of the ceding company’s payable provide for the future payment of a principal amount plus a return based on a specified proportion of the ceding company’s return on either its general account assets or a specified block of those assets (such as a specific portfolio of its investment securities) contain an embedded derivative that should be separately accounted for?

 Yes.
 In accordance with ASC 815-15-55-108